gramant/grails-spring-security-vkontakte/README.markdown

-Facebook Auth plugin for Grails
+VKontakte Auth plugin for Grails
 ===============================

-Grails plugin for Facebook Authentication, as extension to [Grails Spring Security Core plugin](http://www.grails.org/plugin/spring-security-core)
+Grails plugin for VKontakte Authentication, as extension to [Grails Spring Security Core plugin](http://www.grails.org/plugin/spring-security-core)
+The code is based on Facebook plugin, with some VK-specific issues resolved.

 Requirements
 ------------

- * grails 1.3.7
+ * grails 2.0+
  * spring-security-core plugin 1.1+

 How to install